 Misconceptions about Waivers

-- There is a misconception that a waiver cannot hold up in court.
+• There is a misconception that a waiver cannot hold up in court.
 That may have been true for a number of cases but in a recent decision of the Court of Appeals in Ontario, it was concluded that a “valid” waiver can prevent a lawsuit for negligence or under the Consumer Protection Act.
 This may change the way future waivers are viewed in the courts.

-- Conversely, there is a misconception that a waiver will always hold up in court.
+• Conversely, there is a misconception that a waiver will always hold up in court.
 A successful lawsuit would depend on several factors such as the legality of the waiver, the specific situation/activity and the type of negligence from either party, etc.

-- A waiver signed on behalf of an underaged child is unenforcable.
+• A waiver signed on behalf of an underaged child is unenforceable.
 It is unclear whether a minor would be prevented from becoming involved in a lawsuit due to his/her parent signing a waiver in Ontario.
 It seems unfair that an injured child would be barred from suing a negligent party when that child did not have the legal capacity to waive his/her rights.
 At least one jurisdiction in Canada has held that a parent cannot waive the rights of his/her minor child, however, that is not yet the law in Ontario.

 Should You File a Personal Injury Claim or a Lawsuit?

-Regardless of whether start a lawsuit, you should focus on your medical recovery.
+Regardless of whether you decide to start a lawsuit, you should focus on your medical recovery.
 If you do file a lawsuit, you will be suing the person/company that was at fault.
 If it cannot be settled out of court, it will be resolved by a judge or jury in a court setting.
 You will need a personal injury lawyer that has experience with liability waivers.
 If you have a lawyer, she/he will be gathering evidence that will support your claim in court.
 While your lawyer will attempt to settle your claim outside of court, it is in your best interest to be prepared for a lawsuit in the event settlement discussions do not yield a reasonable result.

 Next Steps